 Medicinal Uses of Pigeon peas or Toor Dal plant

-Due to presence of a number of polyphenols and flavonoides, pigeon pea plant possess several medicinal properties.
-The leaves, stem, twigs and roots of plant are used for medicinal purposes in India, Bangladesh, Africa, China and South America.
+Due to the presence of a number of polyphenols and flavonoides, pigeon pea plant possess several medicinal properties.
+The leaves, stem, twigs and roots of the plant are used for medicinal purposes in India, Bangladesh, Africa, China and South America.
 The Garo tribes of Bangladesh use this plant to treat diabetes.
 In Trinidad and Tobago the leaves are used in food poisoning and in constipation.

 - In Chinese folk medicine, the leaves are used to stop blood flow, and to kill parasites.
 They are also used for the treatment of wounds, bedsores, malaria, and diet-induced hypercholesterolemia.
 In Tamil Nadu, the leaf, seeds and young stems are used to cure gingivitis, stomatitis.
 The plant is also used as toothbrush.